rly0nheart/searchcode-python/README.md

 ## related_results

 Returns an array of results given a searchcode unique code id which are considered to be duplicates.

+> [!IMPORTANT]
-The matching is slightly fuzzy allowing so that small differences between files are ignored.
+The matching is
+slightly fuzzy allowing so that small differences between files are ignored.

 ### Example: